moorepants/dissertation/_sources/motioncapture.txt

 stable above 16 km/h the total variance is tiny and thus any sort of random knee motion can be a relatively large motion.

-Figure :ref:`figSteerAngleTowing` shows the bicycle rigid body steer angle frequency-amplitude plot for different speeds.
+:ref:`Figure 12 <figSteerAngleTowing>` shows the bicycle rigid body steer angle frequency-amplitude plot for different speeds.
 Compared to normal pedaling, the amplitudes are about half the size at the low speeds and one tenth the size at high speeds, indicating that smaller steering angles were made.
 The frequency